UPDATED: FEBRUARY 22, 2023 | 1 MIN READ

 What if I need even more liability coverage?

 If you feel you need more liability car insurance coverage than you can get with your policy, there are options to obtain additional coverage.
 The more assets you own will contribute to the need for more auto liability insurance coverage.

 Consider if you own your home or have a substantial savings account.
-Then, when you’re at fault, an automobile accident could affect your finances if you are sued.
+Then, when you’re at fault, an automobile accident could affect your finances if you’re sued.

 What Doesn’t Liability Car Insurance Cover?

-Damages that occur to you or other passengers within your vehicle are not covered by liability car insurance.
-It also does not cover any damage to your vehicle when you are at fault for an accident.
+Damages that occur to you or other passengers within your vehicle aren’t covered by liability car insurance.
+It also does not cover any damage to your vehicle when you’re at fault for an accident.
 You might consider other coverages within your auto insurance policy, such as collision and comprehensive insurance.